jessepav/lacygoill-wiki-backup/terminal/console.md

 Otherwise, I think you would need to recompile the kernel to set some option:

         https://superuser.com/a/281876/913143

 ##
-# How to customize the keyboard layout?

-        $ cat <<'EOF' | sudo tee -a /etc/systemd/system/getty@.service.d/keyboard-layout.conf
-[Service]
-ExecStartPre=/usr/bin/loadkeys /home/user/.config/keyboard/vc.conf
-EOF

----

-`vc.conf` should contain your customizations, such as:

-        altgr keycode 3 = less
-        ...
-        alt keycode 36 = Scroll_Forward
-        ...
-        keymaps 0-2,4,6,8,12
-        keycode 58 = Control
-        ...

-Use `dumpkeys`  to read the current  layout and `showkey`  to get the code  of a key.
-Read `man 5 keymaps` for the syntax of the file.

----

-If you tweak  `vc.conf`, you can apply the changes  immediately, by pressing C-d then re-logging.

-##
 # How to turn on the Numlock key by default?